602kuntry/asgiref/docs/index.rst

 for both asynchronous and synchronous apps, with a WSGI backwards-compatibility implementation and multiple servers and application frameworks.

-You can read more in the :doc:`introduction <introduction>` to ASGI, look through the :doc:`specifications <specs/index>`, and see what :doc:`implementations <implementations>` there already are or that are upcoming.
+You can read more in the :doclic:`introduction <introduction>` to ASGI, look through the :doc:`specifications <specs/index>`, and see what :doc:`implementations <implementations>` there already are or that are upcoming.